 We sometimes receive reports of errors in videos that have already been corrected with a small text box in the lower right-hand corner.

-Here's what a video with correction looks like: (see box below red arrow)
+Here's what a video with correction looks like: (see box below the pink arrow)

 Corrections are not visible in full-screen mode.
 Please watch the videos in small-screen mode first, so you can see if corrections have already been made.